germe-deb/aleta-mirror/README.md

 optipng is optional, only required if you want to optimize your build. useful while distributing it.

+Before building, please pull all the changes (`git pull`).
+I update aleta a lot and if you miss a change, it will be unpleasant for me ewe

 ### build command:

 ```